Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate

 Despite its astrophysical importance, experimental data for the $^{59}$Cu$(p,\alpha)^{56}$Ni reaction remain scarce at low energies.
 The first direct measurement was performed by Randhawa \textit{et al.}~\cite{Jaspreet59Cu}, who reported a single data point at $E_{\mathrm{cm}} = 6.0 \pm 0.3~\mathrm{MeV}$.
 The measured cross section was a factor of $\sim$1.6–4 lower than statistical-model predictions; however, no reaction rate was extracted.
 More recently, Bhathi \textit{et al.}~\cite{Bhathi25} reported two additional data points between 4 and 5~MeV, indicating a reaction rate approximately a factor of two lower than that adopted in REACLIB.
 This previous measurement detected $\alpha$ particles over a limited angular range and found that the extracted angle-integrated cross sections were strongly sensitive to the assumed angular distribution.
 Other works \cite{Kim_2022,Lotay} have attempted to constrain this reaction rate using spectroscopic information on states in $^{60}\mathrm{Zn}$ and shell-model calculations.
 Ref.~\cite{Kim_2022} used available data from several transfer-reaction measurements, while Ref.~\cite{Lotay} used information from their recently measured $^{59}$Cu$(d,n)^{60}$Zn reaction.
 However, the resulting constraints suffer from significant uncertainties, primarily due to the lack of experimental data on the corresponding $\alpha$-particle partial widths.
 A series of experiments is planned and ongoing to study the NiCu cycle; a comprehensive overview was provided recently in Ref.~\cite{Sun_2025}.

 In this work, we present a new study of the $^{59}\mathrm{Cu}(p,\alpha)^{56}\mathrm{Ni}$ reaction, directly measuring angle- and energy-integrated cross sections at lower energies than previously explored.
 This approach removes the model dependence in the determination of the total cross sections and provides the strongest constraints to date on the astrophysical reaction rate, significantly reducing the associated uncertainties.
-The paper is organized as follows: the experiment and results are presented in Secs.~II and III, the theoretical analysis and reaction-rate determination in Sec.~IV, a comparison with previous rates and astrophysical implications in Sec.~V, and the conclusions in Sec.~VI.
+The paper is organized as follows: the experiment and results are presented in Secs.~\ref{sec:experiment} and~\ref{sec:results}, the theoretical analysis and reaction-rate determination in Sec.~\ref{sec:theory}, a comparison with previous rates and astrophysical implications in Sec.~\ref{sec:comparison}, and the conclusions in Sec.~\ref{sec:conclusions}.